By Kaushik Sengupta

 There have been challenges at various stages of my career but my biggest challenge was to understand operations and co-relating it with finance in order to achieve the best result.
 Here’s a picture of me and my team today ..

 As I learnt and became better and grew in the organization, I was given a new function to handle – our supply chain!
 It was a mammoth task, no way near what I was doing in the finance team.
 I was faced with the dual pressure of handling two functions simultaneously but I took up the challenge and had a team that backed me up all the way.
 The initial days were nerve-wracking.
 Handling the pressure, getting used to it, learning to manage both the roles with equal intensity and delivering on organisation’s goals was a gradual process.
 This also opened a scope into being involved with the entire production process of tea, right from the gardens to the factory to the retail outlet and finally to the end consumer.
-As a result of this, my knowledge and experience of tea industry became as broad as much as deep.
+As a result of this, my knowledge and experience of tea industry became broad as well as deep.

 Not many employees get such opportunities for diversification and growth.
 I am one of those lucky ones who have and I fully treasure all my achievements and the faith everyone had in me to deliver.
 I feel it’s easy to stay motivated in Apeejay.
 The constant progress, undeterred by challenges, in business operations of the Group inspires one to keep pace and buckle up.
 Personally for me, coupled with this, is the recognition I have received for my contribution in streamlining the garden accounting system!